 As always, thanks for reading this article until the end!

-Make sure to check out the recent episode of SEIYUU LOUNGE in which I went over some of these picks.
+Make sure to check out the episode of SEIYUU LOUNGE in which I went over some of these picks.

 Got any suggestions of songs that fit well with Valentine’s Day?